gernest/talk/why.md

 # Why you should borrow me your spare computer for 2016?

+__UPDATE__: This plea has officially been closed, I leave it  here for historical purposes.
+For more information see [this post](https://redd.it/41cl3w)

 To be sure that this text is relevant to you, [This is my GitHub account](https://github.com/gernest).
 I have been programming for a while, I maintain a [Golang web framework](https://github.com/gernest/utron) , a couple of